 - La Leche League of Marlton

 Sistahs Who Breastfeed - Camden County

-Peer-led breastfeeding support aimed at improving the health of women of color.
+Peer-led breastfeeding support aimed at improving the health of individuals of color.
 Currently offering virtual breastfeeding support groups.
 For more information, contact email@example.com.

 It's Only Natural | Office on Women’s Health

-It's Only Natural helps African American women and their families understand the health benefits of breastfeeding.
+It's Only Natural helps African American individuals and families understand the health benefits of breastfeeding.
 To view website in Spanish, visit https://espanol.womenshealth.gov/its-only-natural/planning-ahead.